Monday, July 28, 2014

 Ab iske siwa nahi koi sukoon

-He is unable to free himself from her love and it has become an obsession for him.
-His life is an obsession, like the deep violet of her dress, and his life will be like this until he dies.
+He is unable to free himself from her love, and it has become an obsession.
+His life is an obsession, like the deep violet of her dress, and it will be like this until he dies.
 Nothing brings peace to him except her love.
-He has entered the sixth stage of love — junoon.
+He has entered the sixth stage of love—junoon.

 Junoon